-Filmmaking is a creative process, and like any creative process, it’s easy to forget the more practical things involved.
-Without the right direction, creativity can take you so far off track that you are no longer making the film that you set out to make.
-Writing your script and seeing it come to life before your eyes are the exciting parts, along with seeing how other people react to it.
-Those are the reasons people get into filmmaking, to share their art, to push boundaries, not usually to think about permits or camera lenses.
-So we thought we’d make it easier for you by putting together the ultimate checklist for filmmaking.
-Creating a successful film takes a lot more than just a great idea, so follow our guide, and you’ll be well on your way.
-If you have a $1m budget, we would assume you don’t need our help and you know what you are doing.
-But, if you are like most aspiring filmmakers, your budget will be pretty tight.
-So, we have written the ultimate filmmaking checklist with that in mind and included some tips to keep your project budget-friendly.
+Filmmaking is a creative process; like any creative process, it’s easy to forget the more practical things.
+Without the right direction, creativity can take you so far off track that you are no longer making the film you set out to make.
+The exciting parts of filmmaking are writing your script, seeing it come to life before your eyes, and seeing how audiences respond.
+People get into filmmaking to share their art and to push boundaries, not to think about practicalities like distribution and budgeting.
+So, we thought we’d make it easier for you by putting together the ultimate checklist for filmmaking.
+If you’re like most aspiring filmmakers, your budget will be pretty tight, so we’ve added some tips to help you keep your project budget-friendly.

 This one sounds a bit silly, we know!

-But, a bad idea will never be a good idea, no matter how many times you rewrite it.
+But a bad idea will never come good, no matter how many times you rewrite it.

-The point is that you can waste months or more trying to correct something that’s never going to work.
+The point is that you can waste months or more trying to correct something that will never work.

 Then you end up ditching it to start over again anyway!

-When you have your idea, you should consider a few things.
+When you have an idea, consider a few things.

 Is it possible?
 Writing for a major Hollywood studio might come with very few restrictions, but going at it alone is very different.